daqch/YelpCamp/README.md

 # YelpCamp
 Website build following udemy's The Web-Developer Bootcamp course
 ### What's this about?
 This is a yelpcamp image sharing website with its proper user authentication.
-It served to me for learning the following technologies.
+It served to me for learning the following technologies:

 *Javascript
 *HTML